-2-4 Units: 18-36 hours of lecture, 54-144 hours of laboratory, per term, SC, DG, CSU
+3 Units: 36 hours of lecture, 72 hours of laboratory, per term, SC, DG, CSU

-This course is for students who have already established beginning skills in sculpture.
+This course builds on foundation sculpture techniques and skills students gained by completing ART-141.
 Students will study sculpture as a three dimensional communication and will be encouraged to research cultural sculpture relating to their own ethnic history.
-Students will study sculpting the figure and will also demonstrate knowledge of sectional mold construction.
+Students will develop intermediate skills in the handling of sculpture, sculpture in other mediums (including wax, clay, wood, and/or stone), and sectional mold making.